-Students must carry their agenda book at all times.
-The passes contained in the book must be used by all students.
+Students must carry a staff-issued hall pass when out of class.
 Students who are found out of class without a hall pass will be subject to disciplinary procedures in the code of conduct.
 Every violation of the procedures for a hall pass will result in the removal of hall pass privileges for a period of 20 school days.
 Student's names will be placed on the "Restricted Pass List" and distributed to teachers.
-Students found in the hall while on the restricted pass are insubordinate and the code of conduct will apply.
+Students found in the hall while on the restricted pass are insubordinate and the Code of Conduct will apply.
 A student on the Restricted Pass list should ask the teacher to call the office for an escort should the student need to leave the room.